Why was Lexonik Leap developed and what does it involve?

 Phonological awareness is the ability to listen, hear, isolate and manipulate sounds within spoken language.
 Without this skill, readers will find both reading and spelling to be challenging.
 Effective instruction teaches students to notice, think about and work with or manipulate sounds in spoken language (Armbruster, 2006; Torgesen, 2002).

 Students need to practise blending letters together.
 For example, listening to the sounds /m/a/t/ to form the word mat.
-Also needed is practice with breaking words down into their individual sounds.
+Also needed is practise with breaking words down into their individual sounds.
 For example, can you hear the first sound in the word mat?
 Students need to be proficient in this, before going on to sound manipulation.
 For example, adding and taking away sounds to create new words; take away the /m/ in ‘mat’ you are left with ‘at’ or isolating the middle sound within a word.

 Orthographic mapping is another crucial element (Ehri, 2013; Kilpatrick, 2015).

 Orthographic mapping is the mental process we use to store letters or words for immediate effortless retrieval when reading.
 In other words, it allows the individual words to be stored as sight words.
 Those that are instantly recognised and no longer needed to be sounded out.
-This takes multiple exposures to these words, so we need lots of practice to be able to do this effectively.
+This takes multiple exposures to these words, so we need lots of practise to be able to do this effectively.
 Without this mapping, reading individual words is very challenging, slow and laboured for the student.

 Lexonik Leap is a phonics-based intervention